States test worksite charter schools for company kids

 RALEIGH, N.C.
 (AP) — A rarely applied experiment in education enabling companies to host taxpayer-funded charter schools for their employees’ children may be about to spread.

 Florida is the only state bringing business-backed charter schools to work sites so far.
+The first launched in 1999, across the street from the Ryder truck rental company’s headquarters near Miami.

 Louisiana and Connecticut laws also encourage these charters.

-Louisiana’s first school, partly financed by a hospital, is set to open next year.
+Louisiana’s first school, partly financed by a hospital, is slated to open next year.
 And now North Carolina lawmakers are weighing a law copied from Louisiana’s.

-Columbia University’s Samuel Abrams workplace charter schools have been slow to catch on because commuting with children to and from the office hasn’t been appealing.
-But the expert in privatization in education says cash-strapped state governments are happy for corporate financial help outfitting schoolhouses.
+Charter schools are free public schools, funded with tax dollars corresponding to student enrollment, but they operate independently and are exempt from most state regulations.
+Supporters say they encourage classroom innovation by creating competition with traditional public schools; critics say charters drain away resources.

 Most Read Stories